 The increase in demand for personnel has led to a refinement of approaches to manning forces.
-At present, Ground Forces formations and military units, naval infantry, and Air Assault Forces are being manned according to the principle of two battalions-contract workers, one battalion-conscripts.
+At present, Ground Forces formations and military units, naval infantry, and Air Assault Forces are being manned according to the principle of two battalions of contract workers and one battalion of conscripts.
 This made it possible to have not only battalion tactical groups, but also, on the whole, formations and military units prepared for rapid employment.